angli365/angli365.github.io/_posts/2024-02-22-cloudflare-tunnel.md

 ![Cloudflare Tunnel Configuration](https://cfzero-telegraph.pages.dev/file/42055fc8f9cd870e93b40.png)

 ### Connecting to the Service on the Client Side

+Make sure you have the `cloudflared` application installed on the client machine.
+If not, please refer to the [Cloudflare Tunnel documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads) for installation instructions.

+For different types of services, the steps are different, for example:

 - **HTTP/HTTPS Services**: Simply copy the domain you specified earlier into your browser to access the service.
 - **TCP Services**: If you're exposing a service like VNC, follow these steps to connect to it from your client machine: